2decomp-fft/2decomp-fft/README.md

 ```
 ctest --test-dir $path_to_build_directory
 ```
 which uses the `ctest` utility.
-By default tests are performed in serial, but more than 1 rank can be used by setting `MPIEXEC_MAX_NUMPROCS`.
+By default tests are performed in serial, but more than 1 rank can be used by setting `MPIEXEC_MAX_NUMPROCS` under `ccamke` utility.
+It is also possible to specify the decomposition by setting `PROW` and `PCOL` parameters at the configure stage or using `ccmake`.
+The configure is consequently forcing the number of MPI tasks `MPIEXEC_MAX_NUMPROCS` to be equal to the product of PROW times PCOL.
+Mesh resolution can also be imposed using the parameters `NX`, `NY` and `NZ`.

 For the GPU implementation please be aware that it is based on a single MPI rank per GPU.
-Therefore to test multiple GPUs, please use the maximum number of available GPUs and not the maximum number of MPI tasks that are available in the system/node.
+Therefore to test multiple GPUs use the maximum number of available GPUs and not the maximum number of MPI tasks that are available in the system/node.

 ## GPU compilation